 (a) hold a test permit that authorises possession of the explosive; or

-(b) be acting in the course of his or her duties as a secure employee of the holder of such a permit; or
+(b) be a secure nominee of the holder of such a permit acting in accordance with an unsupervised access authorisation given by the holder to the nominee; or

-(c) be being supervised by the holder of such a permit, or a secure employee of such a holder acting in the course of the employee’s duties.
+(c) be being supervised by the holder of such a permit, or by a secure nominee of such a holder having access to the explosive in accordance with an unsupervised access authorisation given by the holder to the nominee.

 Note: the Act s.
 12 (Unlicensed possession of dangerous goods).

+[Regulation 45 amended in Gazette 2 Dec 2013 p.
+5580.]

 46. Possession for which no licence is required (Sch.
 4)

 A person does not have to hold a licence that authorises the possession of an explosive if it is an authorised explosive and —